OkoliEvans/OkoliEvans/README.md

 ### Hello there :wave:
 ### Welcome to my page 🤗

-My name is **Evans**, I'm learning Solidity, Rust, Cairo and Typescript
+My name is **Evans**, I'm doing amazing stuffs with Solidity, Rust, Cairo and Typescript

 - :telescope: I’m currently building amazing Web3 infrastructures on Starknet
 - :seedling: I’m currently learning new fun things and hoping to eventually start that swimming lesson